Conversations #10 - Rob Harper

 Hey Eclectic Spacewalkers!

-This coming Sunday is a more esoteric holiday than yesterday’s Easter festivities.
-Each year, April 19th, brings forth Bicycle Day.
-The day we remember Albert Hofmann, and his infamous bicycle trip while being the first person ever to trip on LSD.
-Recently, I wrote about the second psychedelic renaissance, and how today psychedelic-assisted psychotherapy has renewed interest in treating mental ailments such as addiction and the fear of dying.
+Each April 19th is Bicycle Day.
+The day we remember Albert Hofmann’s infamous bicycle trip as the first person ever to trip on LSD.
+Recently, I wrote about the second psychedelic renaissance, and how psychedelic-assisted psychotherapy has renewed interest in treating mental ailments such as addiction and the fear of dying.

-Last fall, while in London recording another podcast with Vinay Gupta, I had the supreme pleasure in interviewing director, producer, and screenwriter Rob Harper about his most recent film - Journey’s to the Edge of Consciousness.
+Last fall (2019), while in London recording another podcast with Vinay Gupta, I had the supreme pleasure of interviewing director, producer, and screenwriter Rob Harper about his most recent film - Journey’s to the Edge of Consciousness.

-The film follows three revolutionaries in the science of psychedelics: Timothy Leary, the disgraced Harvard professor who said “Turn on.
+The film follows three revolutionaries in the science of psychedelics: Timothy Leary the disgraced Harvard University professor who said “Turn on.
 Tune in.
-Drop out,” the renowned English author Aldous Huxley who later wrote about his trippy experience in Doors of Perception, and lastly Alan Watts, the philosopher who arguably was the main reason why eastern philosophy has became popular in western countries.
+Drop out”; the renowned English author Aldous Huxley who later wrote about his trippy experience in Doors of Perception; and lastly Alan Watts, the philosopher who arguably was the main reason why eastern philosophy has become popular in western countries.

 That was the question Rob Harper asked twelve leading thinkers.
-A who’s who of pyschonauts like:
+A who’s who of psychonauts like:

-and many others in the fields on psychiatry, psychology, and neuroscience.
+· and many others in the fields of psychiatry, psychology, and neuroscience.

-Their expert answers are interwoven in between stylish animation, immersive soundscapes, and a cinematic experience that trys, and succeeds, in mimicking the richness of a psychedelic experience.
+Their expert answers are interwoven in between stylish animation, immersive soundscapes, and a cinematic experience that tries, and succeeds, in mimicking the richness of a psychedelic experience.
 It is indeed a “journey”!

-Sixty or so years years after the first psychedelic renaissance was squashed from authority, culture, and political figures, we are currently in a resurgence of interest in how psychedelics could be used to expand our consciousness, but also heal from past trauma.
+Sixty or so years after the first psychedelic renaissance was squashed from authority, culture, and political figures, we are currently seeing a resurgence of interest in how psychedelics could be used to expand our consciousness, but also heal from past trauma.

-Rob and I discussed his journey into the psychedelic realm, the film making process, and the promise of therapy among other topics.
+Rob and I discussed his journey into the psychedelic realm, the film making process, and the promise of therapy, among other topics.
 I thank Rob for his time, research, and eclectic mind.
-Enjoy the conversation, and until next time - Ad Astra!

 Stanislov Grof’s Realms of the Human Unconscious and Graham Hancock’s The War on Consciousness banned TED talk was two of Rob’s biggest influences in being interested in the subject of psychedelics (00:38)